 From rough sketches, students created prototypes and mock-ups.
 They worked closely with instructors, one-on-one, to revise drafts of expositive text and storytelling chapters.
 Again, the scientists were eager to hear the student’s progress and offered encouragement and insight.
 Even when a certain avenue met with a dead end, the students realized the value of failure to open doors to new ideas.

+This was funded by a grant from the US NSF/USDA-NIFA Plant Biotic Interactions program (IOS-1551452) to JCVI.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 “Everything I have learned in this class has been a revelation.
 Every class and every lecture with the scientists blew my mind.
 Symbiosis is the art of living together, and this concept hit me personally and made me aware of my impact on the environment and how it can affect other symbiotic relationships.”